mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/reference/current.md

 let call_view : string => 'arg => address => option &lt;&apos;ret&gt;
 </SyntaxTitle>

-The primitive `Tezos.call_view` will allow you to call another contract view and get its result by providing the view name; the contract address and the parameter of the view.
-If the address is nonexistent; the name does not match of of the contract view or the parameter type do not match, `Tezos.call_view` will return `None`.
+The primitive `Mavryk.call_view` will allow you to call another contract view and get its result by providing the view name; the contract address and the parameter of the view.
+If the address is nonexistent; the name does not match of of the contract view or the parameter type do not match, `Mavryk.call_view` will return `None`.

 ## Global Constants